Dithn/docs/docs/connectors/zendesk/updated-ticket-trigger.md

 # Zendesk - New/updated ticket trigger (real time)
 This trigger picks up tickets as soon they are created or updated.
 Each ticket is processed as a separate job.

 This trigger picks up tickets in real time.
-If you want to processin tickets from a designated time, you can use the [polling trigger](new-ticket-trigger.md).
+If you want to process tickets from a designated time, you can use the [polling trigger](new-ticket-trigger.md).

-:::warning Required permission
+:::warning Role privileges
 This trigger requires a Zendesk credential with the `Administrator` role.
 Credentials that are using the `Agent` role will not be able to run this trigger.
 :::